It was a great day for a garden tour. I felt like a surveyor, circling the yard to take horticultural notes as I checked this year's flower crop:

 A young buck with budding antlers has also entertained us by peering out from behind our dogwood tree.

 It is sad, however, when some older deer look thin with bare patches on their coats.
 I know this is part of nature and try not to get sentimental.

 I have no objection when visiting deer enjoy a green salad, garnished with annuals from our yard.
 It is mainly a trade-off -- exchanging the "perfect" garden plan for fun, learning and photo sessions with congenial deer.

 In a perfect world, deer would only eat weeds and never dart across roads, causing consternation.
 Meanwhile, Jim and I enjoy their majestic beauty and playfulness.

 The PG Portfolio welcomes "Animal Tales" submissions and other reader essays.
-Send your writing to email@example.com; or by mail to Portfolio, Post-Gazette, 34 Blvd. of the Allies, Pittsburgh PA 15222.
-Portfolio editor Gary Rotstein may be reached at 412-263-1255.
+Send your writing to firstname.lastname@example.org; or by mail to Portfolio, Post-Gazette, 34 Blvd. of the Allies, Pittsburgh PA 15222.
+Portfolio editor Gary Rotstein may be reached at 412-263-1255.intelligencer